FuelLabs/sway-libs/sway_libs/src/merkle_proof/SPECIFICATION.md

 ## Merkle Trees

-Currently only one tree structure is support, the Binary Merkle Tree.
+Currently only one tree structure is supported, the Binary Merkle Tree.
 Implementation for a Binary Merkle Sum Tree and Sparse Merkle Tree found in the [fuel-merkle](https://github.com/FuelLabs/fuel-merkle) repository will be added soon.

-A Sparse Merkle Tree proof can be tracked [here](https://github.com/FuelLabs/sway-libs/issues/18) and Sum Merkle Tree proof can be tracked [here](https://github.com/FuelLabs/sway-libs/issues/17);
+A Sparse Merkle Tree proof can be tracked [here](https://github.com/FuelLabs/sway-libs/issues/18) and Sum Merkle Tree proof can be tracked [here](https://github.com/FuelLabs/sway-libs/issues/17).

 ### Binary Merkle Tree